digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 we recommend that you test your configuration before upgrading and update the settings to avoid using deprecated flags.

-IMPORTANT: Existing synchronizers and synchronizer managers need to be reconfigured to keep on working.
+IMPORTANT: Existing sync domains and sync domain managers need to be reconfigured to keep on working.
 It is important that before attempting the binary upgrade, you configure the currently used protocol version explicitly:

 .. code:: bash

     canton.domains.mydomain.init.domain-parameters.protocol-version = 3

-Nodes persist the static synchronizer parameters used during initialization now.
+Nodes persist the static sync domain parameters used during initialization now.
 Version 2.5 is the last version that will require this explicit configuration setting during upgrading.

-If you started the synchronizer node accidentally before changing your configuration, your participants won't be able to reconnect to the synchronizer, as they will fail with a message like:
+If you started the sync domain node accidentally before changing your configuration, your participants won't be able to reconnect to the sync domain, as they will fail with a message like:

-    DOMAIN_PARAMETERS_CHANGED(9,d5dfa5ce): The synchronizer parameters have changed
+    DOMAIN_PARAMETERS_CHANGED(9,d5dfa5ce): The sync domain parameters have changed

-To recover from this, you need to force a reset of the stored static synchronizer parameters using:
+To recover from this, you need to force a reset of the stored static sync domain parameters using:

 .. code:: bash

     canton.domains.mydomain.init.domain-parameters.protocol-version = 3
     canton.domains.mydomain.init.domain-parameters.reset-stored-static-config = yes

-To benefit from protocol version 4, you will have to :ref:`upgrade the synchronizer accordingly <canton_domain_protocol_version_upgrading>`.
+To benefit from protocol version 4, you will have to :ref:`upgrade the sync domain accordingly <canton_domain_protocol_version_upgrading>`.

 Upgrade to Release 2.4
 ^^^^^^^^^^^^^^^^^^^^^^